 a) Here you are in the overview of your Augmented Reality project.

 The "Open ARGO Editor" button allows you to open the Augment Editor and add your Augmented Reality content to your project.

 As with an Augmented PDF project, you can also set your project to private (visible only to you and the admin(s) within your organization) or "Locked" (your project will not be editable by anyone except you or an organization administrator).

 Publish your project and distribute it to see the statistical data.

-- Click on the "pages" view to see in detail the number of pages of your document.
+The Pages view gives you an overview of all pages in your document.
+You can open the augmentation editor or test your project directly from the desired page.
 Unlike an Augmented PDF project, you can add and remove pages to your AR project

 - Click on the "add page" button to add new pages to your document (.jpg, .pdf, .png)